Type of Lithium Battery Voltage

+Lithium ion battery voltage typically ranges from 3.0V (discharged) to 4.2V (fully charged) per cell.
+This voltage determines device compatibility, energy capacity, and safe charging practices.
 Understanding lithium battery voltage is critical for selecting the right power source for your devices.
-Lithium battery voltage determines not only energy capacity but also affects charging requirements and device compatibility.
+It affects not only energy capacity but also charging requirements and overall device safety.
 This comprehensive guide explains key voltage characteristics of major lithium battery types, including Li-ion, LiPo, LiFePO4, and 18650 batteries, with detailed voltage comparison charts and practical compatibility advice.

 Part 1.
 Top rated lithium battery types comparison